wp-plugins/radio-station/readme.txt

 * Fixed issue on the master schedule where genres containing more than one work wouldn't highlight when clicked
 * Added ability to display DJ names on the master schedule.
 * Fixed bug in the Upcoming widget.
 Override Schedule no longer display as upcoming when they are on-air.
-* Verified compatibility woth WordPress 4.0
+* Verified compatibility with WordPress 4.0

 = 2.0.13 =
 * Added the ability to display show avatars on the program grid.